mallendeo/yt2m4a/README.md

     yt2m4a https://www.youtube.com/watch?v=dXHVuIqGzSU

-The converted m4a will be in your Music folder
+The converted m4a will be in your Music folder.

 Note that this conversion is lossless, so the original mp4 audio remains the same.
-Then you can sync with your Spotify account.
+Then you can sync it with your Spotify account or play in iTunes.